Scott Andrews, Ph.D., Professor (view profile)

 - Ph.D., University of California, Riverside, 20000

 - M.A., University of California, Riverside

 - B.A., University of Oklahoma, 1987

 Dr. Andrews is a citizen of the Cherokee Nation of Oklahoma.
 He teaches American and American Indian literatures in the English Department, and in AIS he teaches Introduction to American Indian Studies and American Indians & Popular Culture.
 Dr. Andrews has published book reviews, essays, fiction, and poetry.
-He serves on the editorial boards for two academic journals: Studies in American Indian Literatures and Transmotion: a journal of postmodern indigenous studies.
+He serves on the editorial board for Transmotion: a journal of postmodern indigenous studies.
+He has served on the editorial board for Studies in American Indian Literatures.
 He also serves on the board of the American Indian Scholarship Fund of Southern California.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.